In Excel 2010, the Betainv function has been replaced by the Beta.Inv function, which has improved accuracy.

 Inverse Standard Cumulative Beta Distribution with α = 4 and β = 5

-Note that, in the above example, the arguments [A] and [B] have been supplied as 0 and 1 respectively.
-However, these values could have been omitted from the function, as their default values are 0 and 1.
+Note that, in the above example, the arguments [A] and [B] have been supplied to the functions as the values 0 and 1.
+However, these values could have been omitted from the function, as their values, if omitted, default to 0 and 1.

-Further details and examples of the Excel Beta.Inv function are provided on the Microsoft Office website.
+For further details and examples of the Excel Betainv function, see the Microsoft Office website.

 |#VALUE!||-||Occurs if any of the supplied arguments are non-numeric.|